RustyYato/RustyYato.github.io/_posts/2024-12-23-Double-Buffer-3.md

 Tried to swap buffers while there was an active reader
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

+The key innovation here is ensuring that the writers cannot swap the buffers while there is an active reader.
+This ensures the write buffer is not aliased, so we are allowed to get a `&mut _` to the write buffer.
+This has the knock on effect that we cannot expose references from the `ReadHandle` because the `WriteHandle`
+needs to know when the `ReadHandle` is accessing the read buffer to prevent bad swaps.

 Now we have a workable API for double buffering.
 But it required us to dip into unsafe code.
 Next time we'll figure out what this means and why it's ok in [Interlude on Unsafe](Double-Buffer-4.html).